allysonlister/swo/README.md

 ## Downloading a particular version of SWO

-In October 2016, the working version of SWO was moved from Sourceforge to GitHub.
+In October 2016, the working version of SWO was moved from Sourceforge to GitHub (Release 1.6).
 From this point on, each release was tagged.
 This section will show you how to retrieve releases from 1.5 onwards.

 1. A list of tagged version can be found with the command